vchivu14/blogApplication/users-app/README.rst

 Users
 =====

-Users is a Django app to create profiles and provide login.
+Users is a separate module here used to create profiles and provide login for the blogapp.

 Quick start
 -----------